Hassn11q/Bentoml-yolov10/README.md

 <div align="center">
     <h1 align="center">Serving YOLO with BentoML</h1>
 </div>
 YOLO (You Only Look Once) is a series of popular convolutional neural network (CNN) models used for object detection tasks.

-This is a BentoML example project, demonstrating how to build an object detection inference API server, using the [YOLOv10 model].
-See [here](https://github.com/bentoml/BentoML/tree/main/examples) for a full list of BentoML example projects.
+This is a BentoML example project, demonstrating how to build an object detection inference API server using the YOLOv10 model.

 ## Prerequisites